telerik/ajax-docs/controls/render-modes.md

 You can find a list with the controls that support alternative render modes in the [Render Modes List]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/mobile-support/render-modes%}) help article.

 >note Only one type of render mode is supported per page for each control type.
-For example, all RadDock controls on the page must have the same valueof the RenderMode property set.
+For example, all RadDock controls on the page must have the same value set to the RenderMode property.
 This includes instances from master pages, content pages and user controls.

 ## RenderMode Fallback Order